bbauska/W3Cx-3of5/README.md

 <h4>Resizing and rotating a video as the mouse pointer comes over it</h4>

-See this [example online](https://jsbin.com/zoquru/4/edit?html,css,output) (where you can modify the code on the fly) or just play the following video, and move the mouse pointer in and out of the video while it\'s playing.
+See this <a href="https://jsbin.com/zoquru/4/edit?html,css,output">example online</a> (where you can modify the code on the fly) or just play the following video, and move the mouse pointer in and out of the video while it\'s playing.

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 71.  (xx) ------------------------------->